 - 1/4 tsp Creole seasoning or pinch of cayenne pepper

 - 2 cups frozen mixed vegetables (corn, peas, carrots, green beans)

 - 2 cans tuna, drained broken into bite-size chunks

 Cook macaroni in boiling water until just barely done.
 Do not overcook.
 Drain and return to pot.

 While pasta is cooking, melt 3 tablespoons of the butter in medium-size saucepan.
-Stir flour, salt, pepper, Creole seasoning and pepper into melted butter and cook, stirring continuously over medium heat until bubbly.
+Stir flour, salt, pepper, Creole seasoning, pepper, garlic powder, onion powder and dry mustard into melted butter and cook, stirring continuously over medium heat until bubbly.
 Stir in milk slowly and continue cooking and stirring until sauce thickens.
 Stir in cheese (reserve a handful for the topping) until melted and remove from heat.